LiuYing-1/liuying-1.github.io/_news/announcement_0.md

 related_posts: false
 ---

 I have defended my master thesis **"Exploration of Self-Supervised Learning Methods for Longitudinal Image Analysis"** and received my Master's Degree.
-Meanwhile, I have been offered a job as an **AI Engineer** in a company. 🎓🎉🚀
+Meanwhile, I have been offered a job as an **AI Engineer** in Component-AI ApS. 🎓🎉🚀